Applied Curiosity · 2026 Tour

 Food Printer · 7 beats · ~2 min

 It's the thing that, weeks later, the people who attended will be telling their colleagues about.
-It's also the thing your director will recognize, in your internal pitch, as not the talk we usually book.

 Question 03Would this fit your community

-60 min · 100–800 people
+60 minutes, 100–800 people

 Story-driven talk built around real prototypes.
 Best for evening programs, member events, festival slots.

-90 min · 30–100 students
+90 minutes, 30–100 students

-3–4 hours · 15–40 people
+3–4 hours, 15–40 people

 Question 04How to move this forward